alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 17. Move to the directory of cordapp-template-java

-18. In order to deploy nodes, execute the command: ./gradlew clean deployNodes
+18. In order to build nodes, execute the command: ./gradlew clean deployNodes

 It is better to have a number of terminal opened equal to the number of nodes, included Notary (in this case 3).